eitsupi/neo-r-polars/README.md

 - A consistent and predictable API.
 - Adheres to a strict schema (data-types should be known before running the query).

-Polars is written in Rust which gives it C/C++ performance and allows it to fully control performance-critical parts in a query engine.

 This `polars` R package provides the R bindings for Polars.
 It can be used to convert R DataFrames to Polars DataFrames and vice versa, as